anonnion/powerbackup/DEPLOYMENT.md

 # 🔋💾 PowerBackup Deployment Guide

-This guide walks you through different ways to run PowerBackup with automatic hourly backups and pruning.
-Choose the method that best fits your setup.
+This guide walks you through deploying PowerBackup globally and setting up automatic hourly backups with pruning.
+PowerBackup is designed for Linux environments but works cross-platform.

 ## 📋 Deployment Methods at a Glance